Queen Wilhelmina State Park Lodge

 Choose from 40 guest rooms that include Queen, King, King with spa tub and gas fireplace, and King Suite choices.
 Barrier-free rooms on the first floor meet the needs of visitors with disabilities.
 Three guest rooms are designated dog-friendly accommodations.
 However, all service animals are welcome.

 Enjoy the delicious Southern fare in the restaurant where windows frame the south view from the mountain.
-Shopping can be enjoyed in gift shop near the lobby.
+Shopping can be enjoyed in the gift shop near the lobby.